redmunds/brackets-display-shortcuts/README.md

 ## Features

-This extension is accessed in Brackets using menu `View > Show Shortcuts` or with the keyboard shortcut `Ctrl-Shift-/` on Window and `Control-Shift-/` on Mac.
+This extension is accessed in Brackets using menu `Help > Show Shortcuts` or with the keyboard shortcut `Ctrl-Shift-/` on Window and `Control-Shift-/` on Mac.

 This extension displays all shortcuts defined for:
 * Brackets